 How to make the salad:

-See full ingredients & instructions in the recipe card below!
+See full ingredient amounts and instructions in the recipe card below!

-Step 2.
-Whisk yogurt, lemon juice, ras el hanout and salt together in a large bowl.
+- Whisk yogurt, lemon juice, ras el hanout and salt together in a large bowl.
 Stir in the chicken chunks.
 Cover and marinate in the fridge for at least 2 hours or up to 10 hours.

-Step 4.
-Finely chop fresh parsley, quarter or chop artichoke hearts, core and dice tomatoes and slice and quarter cucumber.
+- Finely chop fresh parsley, quarter or chop artichoke hearts, core and dice tomatoes and slice and quarter cucumber.

-How to serve the salad:
+How to serve it:

 Add salad greens onto plates.
 Top the greens with tomato, artichoke hearts, kalamata olives and cucumber.
 Sprinkle crumbled feta cheese and parsley on top.
 Distribute the grilled chicken chunks between the plates.
 Drizzle with the dressing.

-More homemade spice blends you'll love:
+More delicious homemade spice blends:

 - Mediterranean Spice Rub for Chicken5 Minutes